How to use Bash with Windows 10 Anniversary Update

 bash

-This is how to use Bash after the Anniversary Update.
+This was a way to use Bash after the Anniversary Update.

 First of all, I guess we need to figure out how to make that look cool

-Please refer to the following for available commands.
-(This is an evaluation version only.)
+Please refer to this link for available commands and other information.
+(This is an evaluation version.)

 0